CorleoneSalute/SHADOW-BLOCKER-BLOCKLIST/README.md

-lists/categories/    canonical master lists (source of truth) scripts/build.py     generates dist/ from lists/categories/ dist/                generated output — do not edit directly reports/             new-domain reports — see "Keeping this up to date"
+lists/categories/    canonical master lists (source of truth) scripts/build.py     generates dist/ from lists/categories/ dist/                generated output — do not edit directly reports/             new-domain and duplicate reports — see "Keeping this up to date"

 ```